 Ingredient #1: Your Goals

-Before we open up InDesign to start working on your proposal, we want to have a good understanding of what’s going on at your organization, the main drivers of this work, and your overall goals for the engagement.
-(Luckily, InDesign often takes so long to load that we can afford to be quite reflective while we wait!)
+Before we open up InDesign to start working on your proposal, we need to have a good understanding of what’s going on at your organization, the main drivers of this work, and your overall goals for the engagement.
+(Luckily, InDesign takes so long to load that we can afford to be quite reflective while we wait!)

 If you read our insights often, you’ll know that we’re big believers in the power of brand and design to help organizations advance their impact and improve internal cohesion.
 So it follows that the success of your project can play a critical role in helping advance your larger organizational goals too.